kunegis/stu/README.md

   be easy.
 Many projects need to run many identical tasks only differing by individual parameters.
 This is the main motivation of Stu, and where virtually all other Make replacements fail.
-* As a use case, focus on data mining instead of software compilation.
+* Genericity:  Don't focus on a particular use case such as compilation, but be a generic build tool.
 There are no built-in rules for compilation or other specific applications.
 Allow use case-specific rules to be written in the language itself.
 However, Stu is use case-agnostic.
 * Files are the central datatype.
 Everything is a file.
-Think of Stu as "a declarative programming language in which all variables are files."
+You can think of Stu as "a declarative programming language in which all variables are files."
 For instance, Stu has no variables like Make; instead, files are used.
-* Files are sacred: Never make the user delete files in order to rebuild things.
+* Scalability:  Assume that projects are so large that you can't just clean and rebuild everything if there are build errors.
+Files are sacred; never make the user delete files in order to rebuild things.
 * Do one thing well: We don't include features such as file compression that can be achieved by other tools from within the shell commands.
 * Embrace POSIX as an underlying standard.
 Use the shell as the